Heroin withdrawal symptoms may only last a week or so, but the symptoms can be severe and include:

 Heroin may be replaced with a longer-acting opioid to relieve withdrawal symptoms and drug cravings, and adjunct medications may also be used to treat specific symptoms.
 Anti-nausea medications, antidepressants, and anticonvulsants are some examples of symptom-specific medications.

 But buprenorphine, particularly Suboxone, is also sometimes used for a separate purpose than its intended use.
-Some heroin abusers purchase Suboxone on the street as part of a strategy to maintain addiction.
+Some heroin abusers purchase Suboxone on the street to use recreationally.
 These individuals use Suboxone to stave off painful or uncomfortable withdrawal symptoms in between heroin uses.
 The Suboxone often comes from individuals who have lawful prescriptions and choose to sell the pills.
 Some individuals who use Suboxone between heroin doses may do so as a way of “chipping,”which is slang for using heroin recreationally without becoming clinically addicted.
 Chipping, by way of Suboxone use or not, is a highly dangerous behavior and can lead to physical dependence and then addiction.

 Methadone has long been used for the treatment of heroin addiction.
 It is a long-acting opioid that is substituted for the shorter-acting drug.

-Methadone stays active in the bloodstream for an entire day in most cases, meaning that less of the drug will need to be taken at a time.
+Methadone stays active in the bloodstream for an entire day in most cases.
 Methadone works to minimize heroin withdrawal by activating the opioid receptors in much the same way as the drug itself, although with less of the intense and rapid onset of euphoria that heroin produces.

 Methadone is federally regulated and usually given out as a pill once a day.
-Methadone doses can be gradually tapered down over time, until the individual’s brain catches up and starts producing its “happy cells” on its own.
+Methadone doses can be gradually tapered down over time.
 Methadone does still have the potential for creating dependency on it as well, especially if it is abused and taken in higher than intended doses.
 Other options and medications may be preferable for many individuals.

 Another product that is also a partial opioid agonist and long-acting opioid is buprenorphine.
 Buprenorphine has the added bonus over methadone of reaching a plateau after a certain amount is taken, thereby reducing its abuse potential.
-Naloxone may also be added to buprenorphine products to block the opioid receptors and keep users from wanting to take more heroin for fear of the onset of withdrawal symptoms when the naloxone is activated.
-Naltrexone is another opioid antagonist that blocks opioid receptors and can be used for the long-term maintenance of heroin abstinence.
+Naloxone may also be added to buprenorphine products to keep users from wanting to take more heroin for fear of the onset of withdrawal symptoms when the drug is injected.
+Naltrexone is an opioid antagonist that blocks opioid receptors and can be used for the long-term maintenance of heroin abstinence.